hustcc/jest-canvas-mock/README.md

 ## Snapshots

-There are multiple ways to validate canvas state.
-There are currently three `static` methods attached to the `CanvasRenderingContext2D` class.
+There are multiple ways to validate canvas state using snapshots.
+There are currently three  methods attached to the `CanvasRenderingContext2D` class.
 The first way to use this feature is by using the `__getEvents` method.

 ```ts
 /**